-The Best Sautéed Mushrooms recipe is one of those amazing side dishes that’s easy to make and it really brings out the flavor of any type of mushroom you use.
+The Best Sautéed Mushrooms recipe is an easy side dish, and it brings out the rich flavor of any mushroom you use.
+This delicious recipe is made with baby bella mushrooms, olive oil, butter, red wine, Worcestershire sauce, garlic, and shallots.

 If you’re looking for amazing recipes featuring mushrooms, you’ll want to try my To-Die-For Hungarian Mushroom Soup and this Easy Mushroom Stroganoff.

-I’m all about easy recipes because I don’t have the time, nor the patience to cook elaborate meals.
-I guess you don’t either.
+I’m all about easy recipes because I don’t have the time or patience to cook elaborate meals.
+I’m guessing you don’t either.

 This mushroom side dish recipe will also have your guests thinking they are dining in a gourmet restaurant without paying the high prices.
 Easy and delicious – what could be better than that?

-You can also use these healthy sautéed mushrooms on sliced mushrooms for a topping for steaks or baked potatoes.
-This is one of the best mushroom recipes.
+You can also use these healthy sautéed mushrooms on sliced mushrooms as a topping for steaks, pork chops, pork tenderloin, or baked potatoes.
+This is one of the best mushroom recipes because it’s so versatile.

-If you buy your mushrooms in a container, that’s the best way to continue storing them.
-The reason for this is, the containers they put them in are designed to breathe, so mushrooms are able to release the ethylene gas they give off.
+If you buy your mushrooms from the grocery store in a container, that’s the best way to continue storing them.
+The reason for this is the containers they put them in are designed to breathe, so mushrooms can to release the ethylene gas they give off.

-The plastic wrap will on top of the containers will help keep the mushrooms fresh until you break the seal.
-Once you do, simply store the remaining mushrooms in the same container and add more plastic wrap to the top.
+The plastic wrap on top of the containers help keep the mushrooms fresh until you break the seal.
+Once you do, store the remaining mushrooms in the same container and add more plastic wrap to the top.

-If you don’t buy your mushrooms in a container, the next best method of storing mushrooms according to Cook’s Illustrated is to place your mushrooms in a plastic bag, with the top slightly open so the mushrooms can breathe.
+If you don’t buy your mushrooms in a container, the next best method of storing mushrooms, according to Cook’s Illustrated, is to place your mushrooms in a plastic bag.
+Keep the top slightly open, so the mushrooms can breathe.

 You don’t want to wash or soak your mushrooms because they are porous and will absorb the water.
 It will make them taste watery.

-Try cleaning your mushrooms with a damp cloth or paper towel first.
+Try cleaning your mushrooms with a damp paper towel or cloth first.
 You can also use a soft mushroom brush.
-If the mushrooms still have a lot of dirt on them, rinse with water and then immediately dry them thoroughly.
+If the mushrooms still have a lot of dirt, give them a very quick rinse and then immediately dry them thoroughly.

-If you don’t cook them right away, the water will cause them to get slimy.
+If you don’t cook the mushrooms right away, the water will cause them to get slimy.
+Trim the stems and slice mushrooms.

 For something fun to do, how about growing your own mushrooms right at home?